firstdraft/guides/fundamental-classes.md

 Why wouldn't `"7".even?` work?
 Take a guess before you try it, and see if your guess matches up with what the error message says.

-There are also the usual calculator things; try each of the following:
+There are also the usual calculator-like things; try each of the following:

 ```ruby
 7 * 6